Classes at EIDS/GC

 Novice - Students will see a change in class pace and work ethic as the complexity of choreography starts to really increase, and as such, the need to practice and improve strength, flexibility and agility really kicks in.
-Student attend classes three times per week, and begin to earn opportunities to compete at higher level competitions.
+Students attend classes three times per week, and begin to earn opportunities to compete at higher level competitions.
 Advancement to the next level is based on achievements at competitions as it is for each level going forward.

 Prizewinner - The pace continues, and some dancers will earn opportunities for competing in solo categories at regional championships as well as obtaining "unique" solo costumes.

 Preliminary and Open Champions - Students learn complex form and technique, and a high level of endurance is required.
 Dancers have unique opportunities to attend workshops with world-renown instructors.

 We're also excited to now offer the following recreational classes based on interest:

 Adult Ceili - A fun class for beginner adults to learn some basic steps and socialize.